adm1n123/FoodOn_LOVE_model/README.md

-calculate_parents_score  here class label is used for similarity calculation between entity and class(not sibling) entities similarity is taken with siblings of class and with class label. siblings vector is average of siblings. class vector is average of label word vectors.
+calculate_parents_score  here class label is used for similarity calculation between entity and class(not sibling) entities similarity is taken with siblings of class and with class label. siblings vector is average of (seeds vectors and seeds vector is avg of words vectors in seed). class vector is average of label word vectors.
 Parent class means class in which entity is categorized because entity itself is called class hence parent class is class in which entity and siblings are present.

-Since parent class vector(class lebel vectors) are precomputed and for similarity purpose take array of class vectors and array of entity vectors then do multiplication to get result fast due to vectorization.
+Since parent class vector(class label vectors) are precomputed and for similarity purpose take array of class vectors and array of entity vectors then do multiplication to get result fast due to vectorization.

-for sibling vectors store the sum of subling vector and when new sibling added just add vector then take array of sibling vectors and array of entities do vector multiplication.
+for sibling vectors store the sum of sibling vectors and when new sibling added just add vector then take array of sibling vectors and array of entities do vector multiplication.